Estuary

 • ‘EXECUTE PROCEDURE trigger_function’ is the trigger function that will be executed when the trigger is fired.

-PostgreSQL CREATE TRIGGER Example
+PostgreSQL Triggers Example: CREATE TRIGGER Explained

 Let’s consider an example where we maintain an audit trail for a product table.
 We’ll create a trigger that records changes made to the product prices.